jimktrains/drsdb/README.md

 This project will start with a subset of
 [SQL 92](https://www.contrib.andrew.cmu.edu/~shadow/sql/sql1992.txt),
 as the spec can be found freely online.
+I would gladdly accept patches once the SQL engines are built that would enhance them.

 Joins will be slow, but should be supported.
 I would like to explore automatically indexing foreign key constraints in order to figure out